tunmsk/nextgen-facebook/README.md

 <blockquote>
 <p><strong>September 14, 2015 - WPSSO Replaces NextGEN Facebook (NGFB)</strong></p>
 <p>NextGEN Facebook (NGFB) is being replaced by the <a href="https://wordpress.org/plugins/wpsso/">WordPress Social Sharing Optimization</a> (WPSSO) plugin.
 WPSSO is a fork / child of NGFB &mdash; they have the same author, the same core features and code-base, but WPSSO is distributed without the sharing buttons and their related features (making WPSSO about 25% smaller than NGFB).
-Additional extension plugins are also available for WPSSO, including:
+Additional extension plugins are also available for WPSSO, including two different sharing button extensions:
 <ul>
 <li><a href="https://wordpress.org/plugins/wpsso-am/">WPSSO Mobile App Meta</a></li>
 <li><a href="https://wordpress.org/plugins/wpsso-plm/">WPSSO Place and Location Meta</a></li>